tic-oss/tic-oss.github.io/docs/DevelopersGuide/MindMap/GetStarted.md

 <a href="/Images/UIgatewaynode.png" target="_blank"><img src="/Images/UIgatewaynode.png" alt="Image"></a>

 #### Step 2: Service Node
 This node represent the microservices in your project.
-You can add multiple service nodes.Double click on it to open a modal and provide information.
+You can add multiple service nodes.
+Double click on it to open a modal and provide information.
 <a href="/Images/Servicenode.png" target="_blank"><img src="/Images/Servicenode.png" alt="Image"></a>

 #### Step 3: Adding other components